haoxunwang/learn-java8/README.md

 ## learn-java8

-This repository just only for showing the java8 source code base on [Github/Java8InAction](https://github.com/java8/Java8InAction).
+This repository is just only for showing the java8 source code base on [Github/Java8InAction](https://github.com/java8/Java8InAction).

 ## Change Log